isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-funnel-visualization/c-funnel-visualization-features.md

 ---
 description: The Funnel visualization includes features to build a funnel with multiple dimensions, raw visitor numbers, percentage of visitors at each step, and separate scopes.
-seo-description: The Funnel visualization includes features to build a funnel with multiple dimensions, raw visitor numbers, percentage of visitors at each step, and separate scopes.
-seo-title: Funnel Features
 solution: Analytics
 title: Funnel Features
 topic: Data workbench